HendrikKoelbel/RunAsAdmin/README.md

 - **🎨 Modern UI**: Built with MahApps.Metro for a sleek, modern interface
 - **🔄 Auto-Update**: Automatic update checks via GitHub releases
 - **🖥️ Single-File Deployment**: Optimized for single-file publishing

-## What's New in v2.1.3

-This release includes important bug fixes and improvements for better reliability in non-Active Directory environments:

-### Bug Fixes
-- **Fixed Active Directory errors**: Properly handles `ActiveDirectoryOperationException` when the system is not joined to an AD domain
-- **Fixed Single-File Publish issues**: Application now works correctly when published as a single executable file
-- **Fixed Cryptographic errors**: Gracefully handles decryption failures when data was encrypted by a different user or machine
-- **Fixed DriveInfo errors**: Correctly validates executable path before checking drive type

-### Improvements
-- **Enhanced User Discovery**:
-  - Added cached AD user retrieval from local Windows profiles
-  - Works even when AD connection is unavailable
-  - Automatically falls back to cached users when AD is not accessible
-  - Reads user profiles from Windows registry for comprehensive user list
-- **Improved Domain Detection**:
-  - Now includes `Environment.UserDomainName` for better domain discovery
-  - Shows system domain even without AD forest connection
-  - Prevents duplicate entries in domain list
-- **Better Error Handling**: All errors are now logged appropriately with graceful degradation instead of crashes
-- **Improved Logging**: More detailed debug information for troubleshooting

 ## Getting Started
 You can easily download and run the program [here](https://github.com/HendrikKoelbel/RunAsAdmin/releases/latest)